Medical Care in Prison & Jails

 For individuals who are locked up in Alabama: an outline of the legal standards around the medical care that you have a right to.DOWNLOAD

-Published by the Center for Constitutional Rights, this handbook provides a resource for prisoners who wish to file a federal lawsuit addressing poor conditions in prison or abuse by prison staff.
-It also contains limited general information about the American legal system.
-This handbook is available for free to anyone: prisoners, families, friends, activists, lawyers, and others.
+Published by The Center for Constitutional Rights and The National Lawyers Guild, National Office, this handbook is a free resource for people in prison who wish to file a federal lawsuit addressing poor conditions in prison or abuse by prison staff.
+It also contains limited general information about the United States legal system.
+This handbook is available for free to anyone.

 This handbook was written for families and loved ones of those incarcerated in Georgia’s prisons.
 It explains the hierarchy in the Department of Corrections and how to maneuver within it as well as appropriate and effective steps to take to resolve your loved one’s problems.DOWNLOAD